 top of page

-The Incident of Al-Ifk: A Detailed Account of the Slander Against the Mother of believers Sayyidah Hazrat Aisha (رضی اللہ عنہا)
+The Story of Ifk: A Detailed Account of the Slander of Aisha (RA)

-When the beloved wife of the Mercy of the Worlds, the esteemed jurist, devout worshipper, and scholar, Sayyidatuna Aisha (رضی اللہ عنہا), was being showered with accusations from the hypocrites, she had such perfect faith in her Lord that she would weep in prostration and say,
+When the beloved wife of the Mercy of the Worlds, the esteemed jurist, devout worshipper, and scholar, Sayeda Aisha (May Allah be pleased with her), was being showered with Blame without proof from deceitful and double-hearted, she had such perfect faith in her Lord that she would weep in prostration and say,

 She went back to search for it.
 In the meantime, her attendant assumed she had already entered her howdah (the covered carriage on a camel), and the caravan members thought the same.
 Thus, the caravan departed without her.